Fellows and Interns

 Predoctoral applicants must have completed coursework and preliminary examinations for the doctoral degree, and must be engaged in dissertation research.
 Postdoctoral fellowships are available to support specific research projects by scholars who hold the doctoral degree or equivalent.
 Senior fellowships are intended for scholars with a distinguished publication record who have held the doctoral degree for more than seven years or who possess an equivalent record of professional accomplishment at the time of application.

 Applicants will be evaluated based on the quality of the proposed research project, academic standing, scholarly qualifications, and experience.
 The project's compatibility with the Museum's collections, facilities, staff, and programs will also be considered.
 A committee of curators and historians will review the applications.

-Applicants should apply to the general Smithsonian Fellowship Program, found under the Office of Fellowships in the online application system (SOLAA), and not under the museum’s name.
+Applicants should apply to the general Smithsonian Fellowship Program, found under the Office of Fellowships in the online application system (SOLAA), and not under the Museum’s name.
 Applicants should propose a primary advisor/supervisor from the Smithsonian American Art Museum to be eligible for a fellowship at this unit.
-Only one application is necessary; applicants will automatically be considered in all relevant award categories.
+Only one application is necessary; applicants will automatically be considered for all relevant awards.